Skip to main content Skip to main navigation Skip to search

 • The company (including all associated companies) must have an exemplary payment history with the department over the last 12 months.

-If you believe that your company meets the criteria described above and you wish to apply to become an AIMS Account Client please forward the following details to Accounts receivable helpdesk:
+If you believe that your company meets the criteria described above and you wish to apply to become an AIMS Account Client please forward the following details to the Accounts Receivable and Debt Management Team at ARhelpdesk@aff.gov.au:

-• Contact details for the primary account manager within your company who is responsible for payment of our invoices.
+• Contact details for the primary account manager within your entity responsible for payment of tax invoices issued by the department

 Client Responsibilities

-If approved as an AIMS Account Client, companies must ensure that amounts owing to the department are paid when due.
+As an AIMS Account Client, entities must ensure that amounts owing to the department are paid when they become due and payable, per the payment due date on the invoice.

 Further information

-Please contact Accounts receivable helpdesk if you have any questions about becoming an Account Client.
+Please contact ARHelpdesk@aff.gov.au if you have any questions about becoming an AIMS Account Client.

 Thanks for your feedback.